 Deadlines

 Admissions deadlines are established by the Senate and published online by the University office responsible for undergraduate admissions.
-The Senate Admissions Advisory Committee (SAAC) may recommend chagnes to deadlines to the Senate.
+The Senate Admissions and Academic Standards Committee (SAAC) may recommend changes to deadlines to the Senate.
 [US: 11/13/2017; 3/20/2023]

 These deadlines apply to both transfers and entering students.
 Applications received after the deadline for full consideration may be rejected even if they demonstrate better qualifications than some already admitted.